LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

       then co-exist on the system.
 The Vulkan Runtime Installer does not remove prior versions of the Vulkan Runtime when a newer version is installed.

+   o  The Vulkan Runtime can be uninstalled from Control Panel ->
+      Programs and Features.
+It can also be uninstalled by running UninstallVulkanRT.exe in the install folder.
+The uninstall can be run in silent mode by using the /S command line option when invoking the uninstaller.
+The location of the the UninstallVulkanRT.exe can be found in the registry value HKLM\Software\Microsoft\Windows\CurrentVersion\Uninstall\
+      VulkanRT<version>\UninstallString

    o  The Vulkan Runtime Installer installs the Vulkan loader as
       C:\Windows\System32\vulkan-<version>.dll.
 It then compares all